powsybl/pypowsybl/docs/user_guide/network.rst

 .. image:: ../_static/images/test_network_vl2_after_adding_extensions.svg

-Some methods also exist to create an injection and its bay in one line.
-With these you don't need to create by hand the switches.
-The methods take as an argument a busbar section, which will be the one on which the disconnector will be closed and the switches on parallel busbar sections will be open.
+Done but fastidious !
+That is why Pypowsybl provides ready for use methods to create an injection and its bay with a single line.
+The switches are created implicitly.
+The methods take as an argument a busbar section, the one on which the disconnector is closed (note that switches on the other parallel busbar sections are open).
 You also need to fill the position of the injection as well as its characteristics.
-Optionnally, you can indicate the direction of the injection - by default, on the bottom -, if an exception should be raised in case of problem - by default, False - and a reporter to get the information of what happened.
+Optionnally, you can indicate the direction of the injection drawing - by default, on the bottom -, if an exception should be raised in case of problem - by default, False - and a reporter to get logs.

-You can add a load and connect it to BBS3 and place it between the line and the load1 (order position between 10 and 20) with:
+You can add a load and connect it to *BBS3* between the line and the load1 (order position between 10 and 20) with:

 .. testcode::

     pp.network.create_load_bay(n, id="load2", p0=10.0, q0=3.0, busbar_section_id='BBS3', position_order=15)

-You can check that the load was added correctly by drawing a single line diagram of VL1:
+You can check that the load was added correctly by drawing a single line diagram of *VL1*:

 .. code-block:: python